himselfish/Sway-dotfiles/README.md

 Sway allows you to arrange your application windows logically, rather than spatially.
 Windows are arranged into a grid by default which maximizes the efficiency of your screen and can be quickly manipulated using only the keyboard._

 After using a combination of various other dotfiles from generous people on Github, combined with my own adjustments, I decided to share my current setup too.
 Also, many thanks to the kind internetstrangers at <A HREF="https://www.reddit.com/r/unixporn/">r/unixporn</A> for their wonderful creations.<BR />
 I'm running Archlinux with Sway as my window manager.
 I used the "gruvbox" colors as much as possible.
-Rofi is used as an application launcher.<BR />
+Rofi is used as an application launcher.
+Waybar is the bar on top.<BR />
 <BR />
 This repository contains my dotfiles in a .tar file which you can extract to your ~/.config folder.<BR />
 <BR />